kaidez/kaidez.com/_drafts/2015-03-01-ajax-beginners.md

 |   ├── libs
 |       ├── jquery-1.11.2.min.js
 {% endprism %}
-`scripts.js` will always in the same folder as `index.html`: either one or both of these files will change with each step of this guide.

 For the example above, the HTML would look like to this:
 {% prism markup %}